-On November 17th, TED-Ed Weekend is going to be celebrating students around the world who “Show up and speak up!”
+On February 8th, TED-Ed Weekend is going to be celebrating students around the world.
 And here at TED-Ed, we’ve been busy developing ways to include everyone who will be watching remotely.
 Read on below to learn about how you can join the audience from anywhere in the world!

 You can WATCH with your Club or from home